mhauru/TensorFactorizations.jl/README.md

 Finds the "right" eigenvectors and eigenvalues of `A`.
 The indices of `A` are permuted so that the indices listed in the Array/Tuple `a` are on the "left" side and indices listed in `b` are on the "right".
-The resulting tensor is then `reshape`d to a matrix, and eig is called on this matrix to get the vector of eigenvalues `E` and matrix of eigenvectors `U`.
+The resulting tensor is then `reshape`d to a matrix, and `eig` is called on this matrix to get the vector of eigenvalues `E` and matrix of eigenvectors `U`.
 Finally, `U` is reshaped to a tensor that has as its last index the one that enumerates the eigenvectors and the indices in `a` as its first indices.

 Truncation and error printing work as with `tensorsvd`.

-Note that no iterative techniques are used, which means that choosing to truncate provides no performance benefits: The all the eigenvalues are computed in any case.
+Note that no iterative techniques are used, which means that choosing to truncate provides no performance benefits: All the eigenvalues are computed in any case.

 The keyword argument `hermitian` (`false` by default) tells the algorithm